 Worship is led by teachers, children and visitors.
 During class assemblies, families are invited into school and we are extremely grateful for the tremendous parental support we have.
 Groups of children are encouraged to prepare and lead worship based on one of our themes.
 These opportunities allow them to gain valuable leadership experience and extend their ability to think and reflect on a wide range of global issues.

-Our worship is further enhanced by twice weekly visits from The Reverend Chris Swift, Rector of St Nicholas Church or The Reverend Pamela Barrie.
+Our worship is further enhanced by weekly visits from The Reverend Chris Swift, Rector of St Nicholas Church or The Reverend Pamela Barrie.
 The children are further challenged to think, ask questons and share their views and about the world around them.

 Our themes are based on the Christian values listed below: -